vogarko/map2loop/README.md

 #### What it does:

--  Combines information extracted from geology map in various forms to supoprt 3D geological modelling.
-Outputs are simple csv files that should be readble by any 3D mdoelling system (I think).
+-  Combines information extracted from vector geology maps in various forms to supoprt 3D geological modelling.
+Outputs are simple csv files that should be readble by any 3D modelling system (I think).

 #### Inputs: (example data supplied)

 - Geology Polygons
 - Fault and fold axial trace PolyLines
 - Structure measurements (bed dips)
-- Graph from Vitaliy's map2model cpp code
+- Graphs are created in-code from Vitaliy's map2model cpp code

 #### map2loop outputs:
 ##### Topology: